 r o b i n s o m e s . p h o t o g r a p h e r

-Things that inspire me include landscapes, plants, sunsets and mountains, rainforests and deserts, rivers and the sea; architecture, especially old architecture, weather-beaten and dilapidated buildings, streets and signs.
+Things that inspire me include the night sky, moonlight, landscapes, plants, sunsets and mountains, rainforests and deserts, and the sea; architecture, especially old architecture, weather-beaten and dilapidated buildings, streets and signs.
 I'm rarely awake to see sunrises; if I am, I'm in no mood for photography.
-I'm not much of a photographer of people, or of still life - I'm usually more than happy just to admire others' work in that respect.
+I'm not much of a photographer of people - I'm usually more than happy just to admire others' work in that respect.
 Most of the photographers whose work I regard as classic worked (or work) in B&W; from a very long list of possibilities, I would randomly choose 3: Ansel Adams, Yousuf Karsh and Martin Chambi.

-Mostly, I shoot hand-held, as far as possible using natural light.
-I have a tendency to take a hundred snaps when one carefully-considered shot would do just as well, however, I like the accidental little gems you sometimes get as a result.
-I also like to portray familiar things or places from an unfamiliar stance, and to make the best of a bad situation - to see what can be salvaged from being in the wrong position, in terrible light, and with the wrong lens.
+Mostly, I shoot hand-held, using natural light.
+I tend to take a hundred snaps when one carefully-considered shot would do just as well, however, I like the accidental little gems one sometimes gets as a result.
+I also like to portray familiar things or places from an unfamiliar stance, and to make the best of a bad situation - to see what can be salvaged from being in the wrong place, in bad light, with the wrong lens.

-So far as I can remember, I have never in my life used layers to combine two photos; this is not a pompous boast, simply an observation.
+So far as I can recall, I have never, ever, used layers to combine two photos; this isn't a boast, simply an observation.
 I love others' work in that vein, when it's skillfully done - for instance my friend Asia Pracz's work.
 For myself, I just don't have that kind of patience.
-The photos which give me the greatest pleasure, of which I am most proud, are most often the simplest, the most classical in their composition, and the closest to what the camera first captured, and very often, completely accidental.
+The photos which give me the greatest pleasure, of which I am most proud, are most often the simplest, the most classical in their composition, the closest to what the camera first captured, and very often, completely accidental.